We are currently experiencing very high order volume. New orders may take 3-5 business days to ship. Thanks for your patience.

 - See a doctor immediately if you experience nausea, dizziness, fever or other severe reactions.

 Sun blisters are a defense mechanism of the body and a clear indication that your lips have suffered a moderate to severe sunburn.
-Below, we’ll provide five tips to help you treat sun blisters on the lips and prevent it from happening again.
+Below, we’ll talk about how tp prevent sunburned lips in the first place, then provide five tips to help you treat sun blisters on the lips.TRY MEN’S SKIN CARE

 1. Decrease Swelling and Pain with a Cold Compress